 Address

 City/State/Zip

 Telephone

-The name, address, and telephone num complaint is made.
-Name of School ber of the educational agency against whom the forma
+complaint is made. mber of the educational agency against whom the forma

-School Address

-City/State/Zip
+000 110

 Telephone

-3. The name, category of disability and hor Name of Child
+3. The name, category of disability and h Name of Child ome address of the child involved.
+Disability

 Home Address

 City/State/Zip

-Such facts must include when the conce concern.
-Also state what you believe th concerns.
-(Attach additional pages if ne nclude the facts that provide the basis of each concernary rn arose and who, or what circumstances, caused the e school district should do to resolve each of your eded.)
+Such facts must include when the concorn.
+Also state what you believe concerns.
+(Attach additional pages if r include the facts that provide the basis of each concern cern arose and who, or what circumstances, caused the the school district should do to resolve each of your needed.)